 2. General participants

-Three of the non-performing participants will be selected to participate in workshops with the Teachers-in-Training.
+Six of the general participants will be selected to participate in workshops with the Teachers-in-Training.
 These teachers all have significant prior experience with the techniques taught in the program.
-Each non-performing participant who is selected to work with one of these teachers will receive guidance in two 45-minute sessions.
+Each general participant who is selected to work with one of these teachers will receive guidance in two 45-minute sessions.
 If you are interested in working with one of these teachers, please e-mail the Program Director, Madeline Bruser, at email@example.com

 Housing and Meals